 - Documentation of current (within past 2 years) volunteerism in healthcare-related organizations such as a charitable or professional organization where your contribution was not compensated (excluding precepting roles).

 All applications must be submitted online.
-Be prepared to upload electronic versions of your diplomas, transcripts, reference letter, and other documentation during the online application.
+Be prepared to upload your pharmacy license, CV and reference letters, during the online application.

 View the application instructions, including narrative sections you may be required to complete, prior to applying online.

 Leading hospitals and health systems must have strategic and innovative pharmacy executives who plan and oversee the design and operation of complex medication-use services or processes.
 Leadership experience in the context of the CPEL credential is defined as an individual who is responsible for actively leading and participating in the pharmacy enterprise's and health system’s strategic planning and decision-making processes at senior levels.

 To be recognized as a Certified Pharmacist Executive Leader, applicants must have a minimum of 5 years (post-residency) of progressive and sustained leadership experience including significant managerial oversight in a healthcare organization resulting in advancing pharmacy practice and positive patient outcomes.
 Examples of leadership experience include:

 - Ensures the enterprise’s strategic planning leverages pharmacy services across the continuum of care to improve health outcomes.